-Rogue Company map tier list: Skyfell, Canals, Vice, more | Dexerto.com
+Rogue Company map tier list: Skyfell, Canals, Vice, more

 We’ll be taking a look at all of the currently available maps and ranking them from best to worst below, so let’s get right into it and see how the different stages all stack up against one another.

-A-Tier - High Castle, Windward, Skyfell
+A-Tier – High Castle, Windward, Skyfell, Breach, Lockdown

-The cream of the crop for Rogue Company maps has to be the trio of High Castle, Skyfell, and Windward.
-All three of these make for the ideal matchup between opposing teams, for the following reasons.
+The cream of the crop for Rogue Company maps has to be the trio of High Castle, Skyfell, Windward, Breach, and Lockdown.
+All of these make for the ideal matchup between opposing teams, for the following reasons.

 You have areas that feature both long and short sightlines for a variety of engagements.
-This means Phantom can actually be useful on these maps as opposed to the lower tiers, where she can have a tough time standing out and making plays with her long-range weapons.
+This means Sniper Rogues can live up to their potential on these maps as opposed to the lower tiers, where she can have a tough time standing out and making plays with her long-range weapons.

-There's also a good amount of space between each team when you drop-in, so things don't just turn into an instant firefight, and players can choose where they want to engage more easily.
+There’s also plenty of space between each team when you drop in, so things don’t just turn into an instant firefight, and players can choose where they want to engage more easily.

 Finally, all three of these locations give us a lot of room for rotations, with multiple paths between lanes and plenty of flanking opportunities.

-B-Tier - Vice, Favelas
+B-Tier – Vice, Favelas, The Arena, Palace

-Moving on to the B Tier, Vice and Favelas can definitely be enjoyable as well, but they don't quite make the cut to break into the top level.
+Moving on to the B Tier… Vice, Favelas, The Arena, and Palace can all definitely be enjoyable as well, but they don’t quite make the cut to break into the top level.

-While both feature some areas with longer sightlines, they don't have near as many as the first three maps.
-Though, a decent Phantom can definitely still bring the pain, so do be careful.
+While all four feature areas with longer sightlines, they don’t have near as many as the first three maps.
+Though, a decent sniper can definitely still bring the pain, so do be careful.

-One of the biggest issues with Vice, and one that developers at Hi-Rez have said they're working to fix, is how quickly engagements happen after you start.
-Once that's fixed, maybe the neon-drenched map could be bumped up, but we'll just have to wait and see.
+One of the biggest issues with every map on this tier, is how quickly engagements happen after you drop in.
+You need to be ready to jump right into combat on each of these stages.

-C-Tier - Icarus, Factory
+C-Tier – Icarus, Factory, Hollows, Glacier

-For the third Tier, we come to Icarus and Factory, two maps that just feel awkward to play on at the best of times.
+For the third Tier, we come to Icarus, Factory, Hollows, and Glacier — a group of maps that just feel awkward to play on at the best of times.

-If we look at Icarus for example, the defense seems to have a huge advantage based on how long it can take to get to either bomb site, and how narrow the access routes are to each.
-Defenders can basically post up on either side route, and turn it into a deathtrap for attackers.
+If we look at Icarus for example, the defense always has a huge advantage based on how long it takes to get to either bomb site, and how narrow the access routes are to each.
+Defenders can post up on either side route right away and turn it into a deathtrap for attackers.

-Both maps are lacking on long-range engagement opportunities, with most fights devolving into close-quarters combat almost immediately.
-You can peek on Factory, but this will most likely result in you being knocked and begging Saint for his revive.
+All four maps are lacking in long-range engagement opportunities, with most fights devolving into close-quarters combat almost immediately.
+You can peek on Factory or Glacier for example, but this will most likely result in you being knocked and begging Saint for a revive.

 D-Tier – Canals